Read the latest news about Orchard Toys in our blog.

 There are also lots of cognitive benefits that playing with puzzles can have for children too.
 One of those is that it allows children to develop their reasoning and decision making skills, both of which are valuable throughout their lives.
 The use of puzzles also helps children to become more confident and determined by seeing their persistence pay off, giving them a sense of achievement once the puzzle is complete.
 They encourage children to use their reasoning skills by weighing up which piece to put where and working out which piece to use next to help them get one step closer to completing their puzzle!

 Playing with jigsaw puzzles also helps with the acquisition of knowledge through subliminal learning.
 Themed puzzles allow parents to make a selection of which puzzle will benefit their child the most in different areas for development.
 This might be learning shapes, colours, letters or numbers which can be beneficial in preparation for school.
-A 2009 study said ‘hands-on, playful learning experiences not only build interest in the subject but set off a preschoolers experiences in learning as positive, joy-filled ones which they will want to continue for years to come’ highlighting the importance of learning through play for young children.
+Studies have shown that hands-on, playful learning experiences not only build interest in the subject but set off a preschoolers experiences in learning as positive, joy-filled ones which they will want to continue for years to come, highlighting the importance of learning through play for young children.

 Puzzles not only encourage independent learning and decision making but can also be used to promote social interaction.
 Parents or teacher might use puzzles as a focal point for discussion, or as a means for encouraging children to ask questions or use their observation skills.
 With our Look and Find puzzles, children complete both puzzles and then use them to learn about certain themes, be it colour, shape or number, and discuss them.